AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 NB: we're not that concerned with whether this is a reasonable assumption or not, we just need a way to convert the work done on each chain into the same units.
 (Some methods for doing this will be discussed later.)

 Currently, the Bitcoin network chooses the "heaviest" (most worked) chain as its common history.
-Bitcoin calculates the "weight" of blocks (i.e. how much work went in to them) via an estimation of how many hashes were required -- measured in `double SHA256 hashes`.
+Bitcoin calculates the "weight" of blocks (i.e., how much work went in to them) via an estimation of how many hashes were required -- measured in `double SHA256 hashes`.
 Let's normalize this number so that we're working in terms of `BtcBlocks` instead of `double SHA256 hashes`; that's pretty easy, since each block is worth `1 BtcBlock` by definition.
 Now, we can also measure the work in `EthBlocks`, too (that being: `40 EthBlocks`).

 How can the network choose the heaviest chain?
 Well, here is a simple recursive function to do just that: